MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browser-features.md

 *   **Configurable** indicates that you can turn on or off the feature using WebView2 APIs or command-line switches.

 > [!NOTE]
 > This article doesn't cover modifying features using command-line switches.
-For more information about turning on and off features with command-line switches, navigate to [List of Chromium Command Line Switches][PeterExperimentsChromiumCommandLineSwitches].
+For more information about turning on and off features with command-line switches, navigate to [List of Chromium Command Line Switches](https://peter.sh/experiments/chromium-command-line-switches).

 | Feature | Default state | Configurable | Details |
 |:--- |:--- |:--- | :--- |